Skip to main content

 • Avoid generic placeholders (“test”, “checking”, “n/a”)

-Override reasons surface in the Customer Insights page over time.
+Override reasons surface on the Health Memory page (the Memory tab in Settings) over time.
 Concise, specific reasons make the AI’s calibration to your business more accurate.

 How Overrides Work